-Originally, there were about 20 Vine Maplescrowding under big Cedars and Firs.
+Originally, there were about 20 Vine Maples crowding under big Cedars and Firs.
 For a peaceful retreat, the jumble of branches going every which way was too messy and distracting.
-I edited some, though not all of them out, one by one, until the Vine Maples that remained were the most beautiful shape and in the perfect spot.
+I edited some, though not all of them out, one by one.
+I did this until the Vine Maples that remained were the most beautiful shape and in the perfect spot.

-When designing in a landscape with established plants, especially large evergreens, the soil around them is very compacted because of evergreens’ extensive root systems.
+When designing in a landscape with established plants, especially large evergreens, the soil around them is very compacted.
+This is because of evergreens' extensive root systems.
 Adding soil, high-quality soil, like what you get in a Monrovia pot, and creating planting pockets is important.
 As is choosing to use plants that are well rooted, but not deeply rooted.

 Q: Do you believe certain landscapes or garden styles can improve well-being?

 SUSAN: Yes, I do.
 I actually believe that being in a garden is critical for everyone.
 A connection with Nature can be so relaxing and so soothing.
-When you can take time to look around and see things growing, bugs foraging, even deer browsing, it reminds us not to take our lives too seriously and to leave the stress behind.
+Take time to look around and see things growing, bugs foraging, even deer browsing.
+It reminds us not to take our lives too seriously and to leave the stress behind.

 But, in order for a garden to be restorative, the garden can’t be too much for a client to maintain.
-It is stressful to have a garden with many different plants when you don’t know how to take care of them or don’t have the time to do it.
-For the family at Ferncliff Garden, this limited palette and easy care plant selections meet their needs by not overwhelming them with a fussy look or a fussy maintenance schedule.
+It is stressful to have a garden with many different plants when you don't know how to take care of them.
+Also if you don't have the time to do it.
+For the family at Ferncliff Garden, this limited palette and easy care plant selections meet their needs.
+While also not overwhelming them with a fussy look or a fussy maintenance schedule.
 By repeating plants, using groundcovers, and the right mix of dwarf evergreens and perennials, their aesthetic and low maintenance needs could be met.

 Q: Any advice for working with a garden designer, so it can be as stress-free as the end result?